 Head of product at Curve, Diego Rivas, says: “By combining the Google Pay experience with Curve’s unique all-your-cards in one and money management features, Curve customers get to experience one of the most rewarding and feature-packed personal finance products on the market.”

 This announcement follows hard on the heels of Curve’s integration with Samsung Pay, launched earlier this week.
 Support for Apple Pay is also currently in the works.

-Curve secured $55m as part of a Series B funding round in July.
-This valued the company at a quarter of a billion dollars, placing it in the top five UK consumer fintechs alongside Transferwise, Monzo, Revolut and Starling.
+Curve secured $55 million as part of a Series B funding round in July.
+This valued the company at a quarter of a billion dollars, placing it in the top five UK consumer fintech companies alongside Transferwise, Monzo, Revolut, and Starling.